ichard26/diff-shades/CONTRIBUTING.md

   psf/black integration implements won't cause issues.[^1]

 Finally, regardless if you are a contributor or a co-maintainer, thank you for your help!
-If you get stuck, don’t hesistate to ask for help on the relevant issue or PR.
+If you get stuck, don’t hesitate to ask for help on the relevant issue or PR.
 Alternatively, we can talk in the #black-formatter[^2] text channel on Python Discord.
 Here’s an
 [invite link](https://discord.gg/RtVdv86PrH)!